yuchenlin/rebiber/README.md

-Example input about the arXiv version (from Google Scholar or somewhere):
+An example input entry with the arXiv information (from Google Scholar or somewhere):
 ```bib
 @article{lin2020birds,
 	title={Birds have four legs?!
 NumerSense: Probing Numerical Commonsense Knowledge of Pre-trained Language Models},